 (6) Where the holder of a receipted ticket wins a division 1 prize or 1st Prize in a lotto draw and one or more other prizes on the same ticket, none of those prizes are to be paid until after the validation period for that draw.

-35. Method of payment

-(1) A prize in a lotto draw is to be paid in accordance with this Division and Part 2 Division 5 of these rules.

-(2) A prize is to be paid to the holder of a winning receipted ticket who presents it in accordance with rule 34 as follows —

-(a) where the payment is by the Commission or an authorised payout centre — in the manner determined by the Commission; and

-(b) where the payment is by an agent — in cash, unless the Commission has determined otherwise.
+[Rule 34 amended in Gazette 4 Oct 2017 p.
+5114.]

+[35.
+Deleted in Gazette 4 Oct 2017 p.
+5114.]

 36. Claims for and payment of syndicate share prizes

 For the purposes of claiming a share of a prize in a lotto draw, the holder of a winning syndicate share receipted ticket is subject to the same rules as the holder of a winning receipted ticket under this Division and Part 2 Division 5 of these rules.

-Division 5 — Internet entries
+Division 5 — Lotterywest membership

+[Heading amended in Gazette 4 Oct 2017 p.
+5115.]

 37. Terms used

 In this Division —

-authorised financial institution account means a transaction account at —

-(a) an ADI (authorised deposit-taking institution) as defined in the Banking Act 1959 (Commonwealth) section 5(1); or

-(b) a bank constituted by a law of a State, a Territory or the Commonwealth;

-entry means an entry in lotto using Play Online;
+entry means an entry in lotto using Play Online, the Lotterywest App, a self-serve kiosk, another approved channel, device or mechanism, or entry in accordance with rule 4;

-player means a person who is registered with Play Online;
+player means a person who has a Lotterywest membership;

 player’s account has the meaning given in rule 41;